Our Frequently Asked Questions may assist researchers using the Reading Room

 For more detailed information on copying, high-resolution copying and associated cost, please view our Copying Materials guide.

-- How do I order a University of Melbourne Student Record?
+- How do I request a University of Melbourne Student Record?

 The University of Melbourne Archives holds student cards for every student who enrolled at the University from its establishment to the mid-1970s.
 In most cases, the cards record the student's name, date of matriculation, course, subjects studied and mark received, degrees obtained and dates conferred.
 Due to privacy concerns, cards less than 75 years old cannot be accessed without the written permission of the former student or his/her next of kin if deceased.
 In such cases, the UMA can confirm degrees conferred and date without permission.
 Cards over 75 years can be accessed.